avihu111/avihu111.github.io/_drafts/2020-01-10-theory-motivation.md

 tighter if we exploited the structure tht exists in natural problems.
 The topology of the transition function; its, sparsity, low rankness, locality, The symmetries of the reward function. ??? (what about both?!)

+### Bad examples

+That isnt to say that theory is all good.
+Examples of bad theory.
+Unrealistic assumptions.
+Symbolics for the sake of symbols.